 Descriptions of Mecopoda elongata

-The figure 2 presents comprehensive external morphology, emphasizing body form, wing structure, and appendage specialization of M. elongata.
-In the dorsal side (Figure 2, a), the body appeareed elongate and slender, with tegmina extending beyond the abdominal apex.
+Figure 2 presents comprehensive external morphology, emphasising body form, wing structure, and appendage specialization of M. elongata.
+On the dorsal side (Figure 2, a), the body appeared elongate and slender, with tegmina extending beyond the abdominal apex.
 The pronotum was well developed, slightly arched, and narrower than the tegmina.
 The forewings (tegmina) were elongate and moderately narrow, tapering posteriorly.
 Their texture was coriaceous, providing rigidity and protection to the membranous hind wings beneath.
 The ventral view (Figure 2, b) reveals clearly defined thoracic sterna and abdominal segmentation.
 The abdomen appeared elongated and cylindrical, characteristic of tettigoniids (Massa & Fontana, 2011).
 The tegmina overlapped along the midline, concealing the folded hind wings at rest.
-In the specimen with right wings spread (Figure 2, c) the functional wing arrangement becomes evident.
+In the specimen with right wings spread (Figure 2, c), the functional wing arrangement becomes evident.
 The tegmen formed the protective anterior wing, while the hind wing expanded as a broad, fan-shaped membranous structure.
 The hind wing was hyaline and exhibits radiating venation from the basal region.
 This indicates moderate flight capability.
-The enlarged view of the right wings spread (Figure 2, d) highlights the venation pattern.
+The enlarged view of the right wing spread (Figure 2, d) highlights the venation pattern.
 The tegmen showed distinct longitudinal veins interconnected by cross-veins, forming a moderately reticulate network.
 Compared to acridids, the venation was more intricate.
 The hind wing displayed a well-developed anal area and clearly radiating veins, supporting aerodynamic function.
-The Line Illustrations (Figure 2, e) provides a precise outline of the expanded wing morphology, emphasizing proportional relationships between the tegmen and hind wing.
+The Line Illustrations (Figure 2, e), provides a precise outline of the expanded wing morphology, emphasizing proportional relationships between the tegmen and hind wing.
 In the labelled wing illustration (Figure 2, f), major venational elements are identified.
 These structures are taxonomically significant for species identification within Tettigoniidae.

 Figure 2.
 Mecopoda elongata, (a) Dorsal view, (b) Ventral view, (c) Grasshopper with right wings spread, (d) Enlarged view of right wings spread, (e) Right wings spread (Line Illustrations), (f) Right wings spread with labels, (g) Foreleg, (h) Middle leg, (i) Hind leg